 The result?
 An amazing shooting experience and one of the best bridge cameras ever made.
-However, at a price of nearly £700 it does represent a serious investment, although if you can afford it you won’t be disappointed
+However, at its current price it does represent a serious investment, although if you can afford it you won’t be disappointed.

 Best Bridge Camera for: High-end imaging

 With a 65x optical zoom, there are few bridge cameras on the market which can compete with the SX60 HS when it comes to zoom functionality.

 The model also benefits from Canon’s DIGIC 6 processing chip, an EVF and full HD video capture, as well as both Wi-fi and NFC connectivity.
 It also retains the hot-shoe seen on its predecessor which is great if you’ve already got a Canon flash in your kitbag.